 IMPORTANT!
 Be aware that you can brick you camera if something goes wrong!
 Do it on your own risk!
 Make sure that your camera battery is fully charged throughout the whole process.

-To read the shutter count of the EOS 1100D (Rebel T3, Kiss X50) with Magic Lantern the following steps should be followed:
+To read the shutter count of the EOS 1100D (Rebel T3, Kiss X50) with Magic Lantern these steps should be followed:

 - Make sure that the camera is running the firmware version 1.0.5, because this is the only firmware version that Magic Lantern currently supports.
 If your firmware version is different, then upgrade or downgrade the camera to the version 1.0.5 using Canon’s original firmware file “eos1100d-v105.zip” available at the Magic Lantern’s site.